-Need a new pair of motorcycle boots?
-Want a pair for Christmas?
+Looking for a new pair of motorcycle boots?
 Here are some tips to help you choose.

 Footwear is an afterthought to many riders, but choosing the proper boot can protect you from injury and make your hours in the saddle more comfortable.
 Don’t just drop coin on the first cool-looking pair of boots you see online, and don’t ignore the dangers of riding without proper equipment.
 Take your time, do your research, save your money, and buy good quality kit.
 Your feet will thank you.